Logo for the 2024 Allan H. Selig Award for Philanthropic Excellence

 The Allan H. Selig Award for Philanthropic Excellence was created in 2010 to recognize the charitable and philanthropic efforts of MLB Clubs.

 Shut Out the Stigma was created to use the platforms of the Kansas City Royals and Blue Cross and Blue Shield of Kansas City to raise awareness for mental health issues, raise money for mental health initiatives and provide resources for people in need.
-Previously, we worked to raise awareness for mental health issues in sports, and this season, we took it to a new level by shining a light on the toxicity in youth sports.
-Headline after headline talks about how the perfectionism demanded by coaches and parents contributes to youth athletes' developing anxiety, leaving the game and even having worse mental health outcomes.
+Previously, we worked to raise awareness for mental health issues in sports, and these past two seasons, we took it to a new level by shining a light on the toxicity in youth sports.
+Headline after headline talks about how the perfectionism demanded by coaches and parents contributes to youth athletes developing anxiety, leaving the game and even having worse mental health outcomes.
+We encourage you to learn more about our initiative, including watching our documentary “Not Good Enough” and taking the accompanying course to acquire tools on how to balance constructive feedback with encouragement and support.
 LEARN MORE

 Previous Winners